-deconvolution gives more insights into pandemic dynamics and the uprising of new strains.
-Usually, the solution to the strain deconvolution problem starts with read alignment of wastewater short read sequencing data to the SARS-CoV-2 reference genome.
-After variants are called and their abundances are estimated, a reference database is used to assign variants to strains, select a subset of strains, and infer the relative abundance of these strains based on some mathematical model.
-Assembly-based methods have their own strengths but currently reside in the shadow of alignment-based methods.
+SARS-CoV-2 wastewater samples are extensively collected and studied because it allows quantitative assessment of viral load in surrounding populations.
+Additionally, SARS-CoV-2 strain deconvolution provides more insights into pandemic dynamics and the emergence of new strains.
+Typically, the solution to the strain deconvolution problem begins with read alignment of wastewater short-read sequencing data to the SARS-CoV-2 reference genome.
+After variants are identified and their abundances estimated, a reference database is utilized to assign variants to strains, select a subset of strains, and infer the relative abundance of these strains based on a mathematical model.
+Assembly-based methods have their own strengths but currently exist in the shadow of alignment-based methods.

-wastewaterSPAdes is available here:
+wastewaterSPAdes is available for Linux.

-/home/dmm2017/algorithmic-biology/assembler/coronaspades.py –sewage -1 R1.fastq -2 R2.fastq –trusted-contigs NC_045512.2.fa -o sewage_assembly_cov
+/home/dmm2017/algorithmic-biology/assembler/coronaspades.py --sewage -1 R1.fastq -2 R2.fastq --trusted-contigs NC_045512.2.fa -o sewage_assembly_cov